 Hip Strengthening Exercises

 Glute muscle weakness is common in people with hip impingement.
 Restoring glute muscle activation, strength, and endurance is important to alleviate compression and pinching in your hip.
 Start with basic floor exercises to activate your gluteus medius and gluteus maximus.
-Clam shells, hip abduction, and a bridging progression are excellent places to start.
+Clam shells, hip abduction, and a bridging progression are excellent starting places.
 Remember, emphasize proper form and high repetitions like 15 to 20 per set.

 After adequate training of your core and glutes, you are ready to progress to standing and dynamic exercises.
 It is important to maintain balance and good alignment of your trunk and legs during these exercises.
 Do not allow your upper body to lean to the side.
 And avoid allowing your knee to cave inwards.
 Both of these compensations will increase compressive stress on the front of your hip.
 Lateral Band Walks, l-Leg RDLs, and 1-Leg squat variations are great exercises to implement in this phase.